Beauty x 3:

 Those four pieces were later recombined, edited, brought a bit more up to date and lightly rewritten to produce the first posted iteration of this article.
 Which in turn has been expanded again in accordance with each newly released novel on the subject by each of the relevant authors.
 We are now up to something rather more like; ‘Beauty Times Five’.

-However, first, allow me to clarify that by the phrase “a fictional dialogue”, I do not mean the art of writing dialogue between fictional characters in one’s own stories.
-I am referring to the cases where a book itself may be interpreted as a response and/or rebuttal of virtual “statements” posed by the existence of a book or books by other authors.
+However, first, allow me to clarify that by the phrase “a fictional dialogue”, which is invoked in the course of it, I do not mean the art of writing dialogue between fictional characters in one’s own stories.
+I am referring to the cases where a book itself may be interpreted as a response and/or rebuttal of virtual “statements” posed by the existence of a different book or books by other authors.
 In the 18th century, Samuel Richardson and Henry Fielding engaged in what has been pointed out to be exactly such a “battle of books” throughout an extended, and far from good-natured “dialogue” between them over just what a “novel” ought to be.

 This sort of dialogue is far from extinct.
 While I am not aware of any overt, blatant example in progress between two novelists today, the practice of post and repost between published works by various authors undoubtedly continues, even if it may sometimes take place less than intentionally.
 And, indeed, identifying what appear to be traces of such “dialogue” is an interesting experience.
 For one can turn out to be happily deceiving oneself.